Hultner/bearnaise_bot/README.md

 Get your sauce in Gårda.

-Supports serch for whatever ingredient you'd like, but it prefers bearnaise.
+Supports search for whatever ingredient you'd like, but it prefers bearnaise.